ninjadude333/Rehearsal_-Audio_-Processor/Readme.md

 python benchmark.py "input.mp3" --output benchmark_results
 ```

-The benchmark runs three test scenarios:
+The benchmark runs test scenarios with auto-conversion:
-- **MP3 trim - no convert**: Direct MP3 processing
-- **WAV trim - with convert**: Convert to WAV first, then trim
-- **WAV split - with convert**: Convert to WAV first, then split
+- **Auto-convert trim**: Automatically converts input and trims silence
+- **Auto-convert split**: Automatically converts input and splits by silence

 Results are saved to `benchmark_summary.csv` with metrics for duration, memory usage, output files, and total size.